 A master engraver whose detailed copper plates and grand Vatican frescoes helped define the visual grandeur of late Renaissance Rome.

-Cherubino Alberti, born into a family of artists in Borgo Sansepolcro (which earned him the nickname 'Borghegiano'), carved his legacy not with a chisel but with a burin.
-Moving to Rome, he became a central figure in printmaking, translating the monumental works of Raphael, Michelangelo, and Polidoro da Caravaggio into intricate, widely circulated engravings.
-His skill with copper plates brought the masterpieces of the High Renaissance to a broader European audience.
+Cherubino Alberti translated the monumental works of Raphael, Michelangelo, and Polidoro da Caravaggio into intricate, widely circulated engravings.
+Born into a family of artists in Borgo Sansepolcro, he moved to Rome and became a central figure in printmaking.
+His skill with copper plates brought High Renaissance masterpieces to a broader European audience.
 Under Pope Clement VIII, Alberti shifted scale, collaborating with his brother Giovanni on sweeping fresco cycles for the Vatican's Sala Clementina and the Lateran Palace.
-These vast biblical and allegorical scenes blended Mannerist elegance with emerging Baroque dynamism, leaving an indelible mark on the city's most powerful spaces.
+These vast biblical and allegorical scenes blended Mannerist elegance with emerging Baroque dynamism, defining the city's most powerful spaces.

 The biggest hits of 1553